A N\'eel-type antiferromagnetic order in the spin 1/2 rare-earth honeycomb YbCl$_3$: discussion

-The N\'eel-type antiferromagnetic order with reduced moments makes YbCl$_3$ honeycomb distinct from the well-studied $4d$/$5d$ honeycomb lattice Na$_2$IrO$_3$ \cite{AIrO322} and RuCl$_3$ \cite{debyetemp1,RuCl3magstr,zigzagRuCl3} hosting the zig-zag magnetic order, which are the prominent examples of the Kitaev physics.
-Referring to the phase diagram of the Kitaev-Heisenberg model~\cite{KHModel}, magnetic ground state in YbCl$_3$ likely lies next to the Kitaev spin liquid from the antiferromagnetic Heisenberg side.
-Note, the Heisenberg interaction here likely could be a interaction component in the anisotropic magnetic interaction tensor for the rare-earth element Yb$^{3+}$.
+We have established that the ground state of layered YbCl$_3$ has a 2D honeycomb spin lattice of $J_{\text{eff}}=1/2$ Yb$^{3+}$ spins and revealed the N\'eel-type magnetic structure with reduced moment and anisotropic in-plane bond-dependent coupling, satisfying the prerequisites of the Kitaev model.
+The N\'eel-type antiferromagnetic order with reduced moments makes YbCl$_3$ honeycomb distinct from the well-studied $4d$/$5d$ honeycomb lattice Na$_2$IrO$_3$ \cite{AIrO322} and RuCl$_3$ \cite{debyetemp1,RuCl3magstr,zigzagRuCl3} hosting the zig-zag magnetic order.
 In the phase diagram of the nearest-neighbor Heisenberg-Kitaev model \cite{revJPCM2019}, the honeycomb lattice exhibits a zig-zag magnetic order in the region with the ferromagnetic Heisenberg interaction and a N\'eel-type order for antiferromagnetic Heisenberg interaction.
-Significantly reduced order moment implies that YbCl$_3$ is closed to the a pure Kitaev spin liquid, approaching the pure Kitaev spin liquid from antiferromagnetic Heisenberg interaction side in the mentioned phase diagram \cite{revJPCM2019}.
+Referring to the phase diagram of the Kitaev-Heisenberg model~\cite{KHModel}, a magnetic ground state in YbCl$_3$ maybe lies next to the Kitaev spin liquid from the antiferromagnetic Heisenberg side~\cite{revJPCM2019}.
+Further investigations, such as inelastic neutron scattering is needed to settle down this problem.